 MCP handles how an agent talks to tools.
 A2A handles how agents talk to each other.
 Understanding MCP vs A2A correctly is the difference between a multi-agent architecture that scales and one that fights you at every turn.

-This guide breaks down MCP vs A2A from the ground up: what each protocol actually does, the 7 critical differences between them, and how they work together in production Web3 infrastructure.
+This guide breaks down MCP vs A2A from the ground up: what each protocol actually does, the 7 critical differences between them, where AG-UI fits in the full protocol stack, and how they work together in production Web3 infrastructure.

 What is MCP (Model Context Protocol)?